Color in Chinese culture: Red

+Writing in red ink was traditionally exclusive to an emperor's comments added to memorials.
+Writing someone's name in red ink is a traditional taboo.

-A hongbaoa red envelope stuffed with money, now frequently red 100 RMB notesis the usual gift in Chinese communities for Chinese New Year, birthdays, marriages, bribes, and other special occasions.
+A hongbao, a red envelope stuffed with money, now frequently red 100 RMB notes, is the usual gift in Chinese communities for Chinese New Year, birthdays, marriages, bribes, and other special occasions.
 The red color of the packet symbolizes good luck.
 Red is strictly forbidden at funerals as it is traditionally symbolic of happiness.
-The names of the dead were previously written in red, so it is generally somewhat offensive to use red ink for Chinese names in contexts other than official seals.

 In the People's Republic of China, red remains a very popular color and is affiliated with and used by the Communist Party and the government.